ATU-Dev/10FastFingers_Bot/README.md

 # 10FastFingers_Bot
-Simple Bot for 10fastfingers.com which types the full text in about ~20 seconds.
+Simple Bot for 10fastfingers.com
+- You can adjust speed
+- Works also for multiplayer

 You need to install selenium-webdriver for your webrowser, otherwise the code won't work.